wilsonzlin/minify-html/README.md

 #### `--keep`

 Don't automatically delete the output file if an error occurred.
-This option does nothing if the output is `stdout`, and cannot be used with `--buffer`.
+If the output is `stdout`, or the output is a file but `--buffer` is provided, this option does nothing.

 #### `--buffer`

 Buffer all output until the process is complete and successful.
-This can prevent many writes to storage (and won't cause any writes on error), but will use a non-constant amount of memory.
+This won't truncate or write anything to the output until the build process is done, but will use a non-constant amount of memory.
-This applies even when the output is `stdout`, and cannot be used with `--keep`.
+This applies even when the output is `stdout`.

-#### `--errorEx`
+#### `--suppress`

 Suppress errors specified by this option. hyperbuild will quitely ignore and continue processing when otherwise one of the provided errors would occur.

-Separate the error names by a comma.
+Separate the error names with commas.
 Suppressible errors are marked with a `⌫` in the [Errors](#errors) section.

 ## Processing